 Now use your own memories to bring up the following aromas/flavors:

 Important!
-Pay attention to the structure of your memories, specifically the location, proximity and size of your images/movies.
-Are they large, even life-size, in bright HD color and three-dimensional?
-If not, make them that way as it will improve your memory of them—sometimes dramatically.
+Pay attention to the structure of your memories, specifically the location, proximity, and size of your images/movies.
+Are they large, even life-size, in bright HD color, and three-dimensional?
+If not, making them that way will improve your memory of them—sometimes dramatically.
 Changing the structure of your memories is literally altering the submodalities of your thinking—the topic of a post in the very near future.

 Part III: Contrastive Analysis